-A genetically modified NK cell therapy candidate will be selected for IND enabling study by the end of 2022
+We plan to select a genetically modified NK cell therapy candidate for IND enabling study by the end of 2022

 GDA-301: Enhancing NK potency and persistence

 The lack of persistence of infused NK cells is a principal limitation of driving adaptive immunotherapy.
 Combining CISH KO with membrane-bound IL-15 will improve in vivo persistence and killing capacity, without concomitant IL-2 administration.